Vinod-Kumar-R/AutomationTesting/README.md

     ii.MySql Database are used to store ObjectRepository
  4. Integration bewteen JIRA and Automation Framwork
  5. Extent Report and KLOV Report (historical) for Test Result
  6. Summary status report of test script are send to mail id after complete execution.
+ 7. Jenkins Integration for Continous CI/CD, in which Automation script through jenkins and result are stored in partiuclar build.

 **Software Requirement**
 |   SlNo |   Software | Version |